Beat the ATS: 5 Actionable Tips to Make Your Resume Stand Out

 3. Structure Your Resume with Recognizable Section Titles

 ATS software is designed to identify specific headings and categorize information accordingly.
-Failing to use standard section titles can result in misinterpretation or omission of critical details.
+Failing to use standard resume section titles can result in misinterpretation or omission of critical details.

 - Leveraging universally recognized headings like “Experience,” “Education,” “Skills,” and “Certifications” to ensure the ATS categorizes your details correctly